Sign up to receive the free book and to keep in touch

 Disbelief delays you from grieving a loss of health

-You may switch between the early stages of grief – denial and anger – and in this way you may avoid the normal feelings of grief over being ill which help you to move forward in accepting an illness.
+You may switch between denial and anger (two of the stages of grief ).
+In this way you may accidentally avoid feeling the other feelings of grief, and thereby slow your progress towards accepting an illness.

 If you are experiencing disbelief in a time of illness, you may want to improve your communication skills.

 I recommend: The Dance of Anger by Harriet Goldhor Lerner.